FAQ

 Adding color callbacks via the command line

-Adding color callbacks via the command line can be a little tricky because the coloration property exists within the renderer.
+Adding color callbacks via the CLI is a bit tricky because the coloration property lives inside the renderer.

 In brief, to add a configuration callback to a track using the CLI, your